-- Sides people will no longer be seating parishioners in specific places, instead, people are free to choose their own seats.
+- Sides people are no longer seating parishioners in specific places.
+Instead, people are free to choose their own seats.

-- Communion will continue to be offered in both kinds by priestly intinction, or in 1 kind (bread only).
-We will not be returning to the common cup at this time.
+- Communion is offered in both kinds by common cup or by priestly intinction, or in one kind (bread only).

-- Children will now be invited to gather at the front for the children’s focus at the discretion of their parents.
+- Children are now invited to gather at the front for the children’s focus at the discretion of their parents.